trychlos/pwix-modal/README.md

     - `mdButtons`

-        The buttons to be displayed in the standard footer, as a string, an object or an array of strings or objects.
+        The buttons to be displayed in the standard footer, as a string, an array of strings, an object or an array of objects.

         Only considered if a specific footer is not asked (see `mdFooter` parm).

         Default is to have one `OK` button.

-        When provided as an array, the buttons are displayed from left to right.
+        When provided as an array, the buttons are displayed from left (the first element of the array) to right (the last element).

         See also [Buttons management](#buttons-management) for the syntax of this data.